bycait27/portfolio/README.md

 # Caitlin Ash | Portfolio

 ## Overview
-A modern, responsive portfolio website showcasing my journey as a DevOps and SRE Engineer and Computer Science master's student.
+A modern, responsive portfolio website showcasing my journey as a Software Engineer and Computer Science master's student.
 Built with Next.js and TailwindCSS, featuring a terminal-style skills section and clean, professional design.

 ## Table of Contents
   - [Overview](#overview)